pguillemi/ddp_geo_based_case_tracking/README.md

 ### Reference and help

-This tabs provides link to this repository, which also contains code
+This tabs provides link to this repository, which also contains the code for the app.